uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 ### A generic JSON-file module:

 Currently, there is already a "File based" plugin for `virtual-host-gatherer` which allows to import instances from a custom provided JSON file.
-According to the existing documentation, the aim of this plugin is to import VMware instances when there is no access from the SUSE Manager server to the VMware.
+According to the existing documentation, the aim of this plugin is to import VMware instances when there is no access from the SUSE Manager server to the VMware. [link to doc](https://www.suse.com/documentation/suse-manager-4/4.0/suse-manager/client-configuration/virt-file.html)

 We can already use this plugin for importing virtual instances from the Public Cloud using a tailored JSON file like the one from the above example, so it would be worth to generalize the SUSE Manager documentation to expose this plugin as a general virtual instances importer and not as a VMware-specific.

-# Drawbacks
-[drawbacks]: #drawbacks

 ## Gathering the UUID (instance id) from virtual instances